Cognizant Technology Solutions (CTSH) Set to Announce Earnings on Wednesday

-Cognizant Technology Solutions (NASDAQ:CTSH) is scheduled to be releasing its earnings data after the market closes on Wednesday, July 29th.
+Cognizant Technology Solutions (NASDAQ:CTSH) is scheduled to release its earnings data after the market closes on Wednesday, July 29th.
 Analysts expect Cognizant Technology Solutions to post earnings of $0.69 per share for the quarter.
-Persons that are interested in registering for the company’s earnings conference call can do so using this link.
+Persons that are interested in participating in the company’s earnings conference call can do so using this link.

-Cognizant Technology Solutions (NASDAQ:CTSH) last issued its quarterly earnings results on Thursday, May 7th.
+Cognizant Technology Solutions (NASDAQ:CTSH) last announced its quarterly earnings data on Thursday, May 7th.
 The information technology service provider reported $0.96 EPS for the quarter, topping the Zacks’ consensus estimate of $0.93 by $0.03.
-Cognizant Technology Solutions had a return on equity of 20.90% and a net margin of 10.46%.
-The company had revenue of $4.23 billion for the quarter, compared to analysts’ expectations of $4.22 billion.
-During the same quarter last year, the business earned $0.91 earnings per share.
-Cognizant Technology Solutions’s revenue was up 2.8% on a year-over-year basis.
+The company had revenue of $4.23 billion during the quarter, compared to the consensus estimate of $4.22 billion.
+Cognizant Technology Solutions had a net margin of 10.46% and a return on equity of 20.90%.
+Cognizant Technology Solutions’s quarterly revenue was up 2.8% on a year-over-year basis.
+During the same quarter in the prior year, the firm earned $0.91 EPS.
 On average, analysts expect Cognizant Technology Solutions to post $3 EPS for the current fiscal year and $4 EPS for the next fiscal year.

 Cognizant Technology Solutions Corporation, a professional services company, provides consulting and technology, and outsourcing services worldwide.
 The company operates through four segments: Financial Services; Healthcare; Products and Resources; and Communications, Media and Technology.
 It offers analytics and artificial intelligence, digital engineering, intelligent process automation, interactive, and hybrid cloud services and solutions; and application development, systems integration, application testing and maintenance, infrastructure, and business process services.